brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

         name: sample-app
 ```

-Make sure you change the image in the deployment to it uses your account and repository names.
-Also note that this deployment is not specifying any specific image tag.
+Make sure you change the image in the deployment so it uses your account and repository names.
+Also, note that this deployment is not specifying any specific image tag.
 That's because you want to let Spinnaker _bind_ the image tag that's received when a pipeline is triggered by Dockerhub.

 ## Building a Continuous Delivery Pipeline For Your Service